 - Don't forget the cost of disposal of your old kitchen.
 The builder will need to pay to have this taken away.
 If you do it yourself, you should be able to take it for free to your local recycling centre.

 Maybe you could consider doing a little of the work yourself.
-If you think you are able, you could remove the old doors and hinges and prepare the kitchen for your builder.
+Maybe you could remove the old doors and hinges and prepare the kitchen for your builder.
 This could save a little more time and money on the job.

-The most important thing when fitting your replacement kitchen cabinet doors is that the final result is perfect, that you are “wowed” by the result and that you are happy with what you paid.
+The most important thing when fitting your replacement kitchen cabinet doors is that the final result is perfect.
+You should be “wowed” by the result happy with what you paid.
 Whether you do it yourself or get someone in is immaterial.
 Just ensure you are over the moon by your kitchen at the end.